Apply for Financial Aid

 Do not mail any of these documents, but do save any records and other materials used to complete the application for future reference.

-As of May 10 students will be required to switch to an USER ID and PASSWORD.
-For more information visit: http://ifap.ed.gov/eannouncements/attachments/050415FSAIDReplaceHowToCreateFSAIDGuideATTACH.pdf; Submit your application online (see FAFSA – Free Application for Federal Student Aid above) using your PIN to sign your application electronically.
-Students who file the application electronically must mail the signature page to the address designated
+As of May 10 students will be required to switch to a user ID and password.
+Submit your application online (see FAFSA – Free Application for Federal Student Aid above) using your PIN to sign your application electronically.
+Students who file the application electronically must mail the signature page to the address designated.

 Within about 48 hours, you will receive a Student Aid Report (SAR) from FAFSA.
 Then CNM will download it, processing will then take about 7-10 business days.